 Set the AEB range.

 - Turn the dial to set the AEB range (1).
-By turning the dial, you can set the exposure compensation amount.
+By using the keys, you can set the amount of exposure compensation.

 - Press the button to set it.